emis6/Reaction_Diffusion_Polytech/README.md

 This repository consists of matlab codes that are to study reaction-only systems, systems with diffusion and Gierer-Meinhardt model which is a reaction-diffusion system.

+The 'reac_dif.m' file is to show a Gierer-Meinhardt model.
 There are two directories: Reaction , Diffusion.
 In 'Reaction' reaction-only systems are studied and 'Diffusion' diffusion only systems are studied.